konnik/kotlin-json-parser/README.md

 The source is in a single file and under 200 lines (not counting comments and blanks) and can easily be copied into your own project if you want to use it.

-Suggestions welcome if you think something can be done in a better way.
+Suggestions are welcome if you think something can be done in a better way.

 Happy parsing!